Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

 ## Dumping BP files

-ncmpidump utility can be used to dump the content of a BP formated file.
+the ncmpidump utility can be used to dump the content of a BP formatted file.

 * To dump a BP file, use the utility as when dumping a NetCDF file.
   For example,